rkwitt/teaching/code/video_utils/README.md

-# Prepend short image-loop sequence to video
+# Prepending a short image-loop sequence to existing video

 Sometimes you want to create an intro image for your video and show it for a few seconds (possibly with a fade-to-black effect at the end).
 It should also be quick to do and not require to re-encode the full video.
 The following code does just that.